Want to learn how to start a cleaning business - but not sure where to begin? Or if you have enough money to do it?

-So what’s the best way to research competition in your area?
+So what’s the best way to find out how much competition is in your area?

-If you see a ton of cleaning services showing up in your area, don’t worry - you can still start a successful business!
+If you see a ton of cleaning businesses showing up in your area, don’t worry - you can still learn how to start a cleaning business!
 You’ll just need to put in a little more work to get customers (we’ll address how to do that later).